borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 (configuration options and their values).
 But if you'd like to include a single value directly, please see the section above about standard includes.

+Additionally, there is a limitation preventing multiple `<<` include merges per section.
+So for instance, that means you can do one `<<` merge at the global level, another `<<` within each configuration section, etc. (This is a YAML limitation.)

 ## Configuration overrides